Relevance in search results

 - Calculate the similarity between the spelling of your search text and the text found in a field in the database.

 - Calculate how frequently your search text appears in a field.
 The more often it appears, the greater the relevance.
-A field containing 5 occurrences of a given text is more likely to be relevant than a field containing 1 occurrence of the text.
+A field containing 5 occurrences of a given text is more likely to be relevant than a field containing a single occurrence of the text.

 - Calculate the occurrence percentage of a text among all words in a particular field.